HOW DOES CONSERVATISM

 The William A. Rusher Centennial Project aims to produce substantive intellectual media that, rooted in Mr. Rusher’s work, pushes today’s conservative movement to adopt a more coherent philosophy, a stronger coalition, and a more effective set of political and legal strategies.

-In short, the Project aims, as Mr. Rusher aimed, to get more votes for conservatism.
+In short, the Project aims, as Mr. Rusher aimed, to communicate the appeal of conservatism to voters.
 And in so doing, it aims to inspire respect and enthusiasm the way Mr. Rusher did, while fighting effectively, confidently, and cheerfully for the conservative views he articulated.

 Those views, rooted in Locke and Burke, and founded in the Declaration of Independence, are not necessarily those views often misidentified today as “conservative.”
 The Project seeks to advance and to adapt Mr. Rusher’s views — in line with his legacy — so that they have broad resonance and appeal in the current political environment.